Grand Canyon Dories: The Legacy Continues

 2014 marks the 45th anniversary of the OARS Family of Companies and 44 years since Grand Canyon Dories was officially incorporated.
 Today, these pioneering companies on the Colorado maintain an ongoing commitment to conservation and responsible travel through unequaled access to more rivers—by dory and raft—than any other organization in the world.
 These days, you don’t have to run the Grand Canyon to experience the magic of a dory.
 OARS celebrates the dory, and inspires a new generation of dory guides and travelers, by running them on rivers throughout the West, including Idaho’s Snake and Salmon Rivers, Utah’s San Juan, Green and Yampa rivers and on the Colorado River through Cataract Canyon, among others.
 And, anyone who’s been down a river in a dory knows that aside from the incredible places these boats will take you, or the wonderful experiences you will have, aside from the dory’s heritage and elegance, these boats, more than any other boat on the river, will affect the way you see the world and what it means to lose our treasured places.

-For a complete history of Grand Canyon Dories and possibly the most riveting story ever told about the Grand Canyon, we encourage you to pick up a copy of the book this piece was inspired by—The Emerald Mile: The Epic Story of the Fastest Ride in History through the Heart of the Grand Canyon by Kevin Fedarko.
+For a complete history of Grand Canyon Dories and possibly the most riveting story ever told about the Grand Canyon, we encourage you to pick up a copy of the book this piece was inspired by—The Emerald Mile by Kevin Fedarko.